Kimserey/BlogArchive/20160726_gradient_descent.md

 A derivative on a certain point of the function is the `slope` of the tangeant on that particular point.
 `Gradient` is another word for `slope`.

-This is the key secret of Gradient descent, it uses the slope to define its direction:
+This is the key of Gradient descent, it uses the slope to define its direction:
  - When the slope is positive, the function is going upward therefore the minima is on the left
  - When the slope is negative, the function is going downward therefore the minima is on the right